Guatemala

 The Colegio de Contadores Públicos y Auditores (CCPAG)

-The CCPAG, established by the Decree No. 72 of 2001, unites public accountants and auditors.
-Membership of the CCPAG is mandatory for all professional accountants to publicly practice.
-The CCPAG mandate includes (i) establishing membership requirements; (ii) maintaining a registry of professional accountants; iii) setting CPD requirements; (iv) setting accounting and auditing standards for its members; (v) setting ethical requirements; (vi) carrying out investigative and disciplinary procedures; (vi) establishing and implementing a Quality Assurance (QA) review system; (vii) providing training programs for its members, and (viii) promoting improvements to the profession.
+The CCPAG, established by Decree No. 72 of 2001, unites public accountants and auditors.
+Membership in the CCPAG is mandatory for all professional accountants in the CCPAG to practice.
+The CCPAG mandate includes (i) establishing membership requirements; (ii) maintaining a registry of professional accountants; (iii) setting CPD requirements; (iv) setting accounting and auditing standards for its members; (v) setting ethical requirements; (vi) carrying out investigative and disciplinary procedures; (vi) establishing and implementing a Quality Assurance (QA) review system; (vii) providing training programs for its members, and (viii) promoting improvements to the profession.

 In addition to being an IFAC Member, the CCPAG is a member of the Inter-American Accounting Association (AIC), the Group of Latin American Accounting Standard Setters (GLENIF), and the Committee of Integration for Latin Europe and America (CILEA).